iivanoo/covid-apps-observer/data/data_au/reports/resources/au.gov.health.covidsafe___1.0.33/report.md

 <img src="4_star_reviews_wordcloud.png" alt="au.gov.health.covidsafe 4 reviews"/>
 </p>

+> Please fix the notification area.
+I have to stop the app because it blocks other notification from other app<br> :date: __2020-07-09 00:24:03__

+> Put the app on the phone like they said have not had a problem with it Blue tooth OK.<br> :date: __2020-07-08 14:40:30__

+> I live in guyana and they do not have guyana in there country list please put guyana now or i will delet this app please really want this app<br> :date: __2020-07-07 02:07:51__

+> Would be good if it at least showed how many other devices it's registered, and when.<br> :date: __2020-07-06 16:14:37__

+> Update: Initial force-close issue resolved by reinstalling.
+Haven't heard of the app actually doing its job yet and at what accuracy rate, but I guess it's better than nothing.<br> :date: __2020-07-06 00:39:03__

+> Not knocking the app, no app is perfect therefore no app ever gets "5 stars".
+Unfortunately this is a necessary evil in modern times.
+I wish I could close it including from the notifications panel when I'm home & Bluetooth is off.
+"4 & 3/4 stars" if you can achieve this.
+(Android 10, gentle notifications on, no option to disable foreground services or option them at "home location" or "Bluetooth off".)<br> :date: __2020-07-05 22:16:29__

 > Sits quietly in the background can't complain<br> :date: __2020-07-05 13:21:45__

 > Using this app makes audio headset bluetooth connection unstable, but still worth using it<br> :date: __2020-07-02 02:43:49__